dcnieho/GlassesViewer/README.md

 the GUI contains a checkbox labeled `crap data`.
 Checking this box sets the `dataIsCrap` field to true in the session's `coding.mat` file, allowing such files to easily be skipped in later analysis.

+Data streams (such as gaze position on the video), a data quality report and annotations can be exported to tab-separated files, and a version of the scene video with overlaid gaze point can also be rendered.
+This exports can be started from the menu bar in the GlassesViewer GUI, or for most also by directly calling the functions that perform the export with the return value from the `readG2DataFiles` and `readG3DataFiles` parser functions.
+The export functions are `saveDataToTSV` for data streams, `saveDataQualityToTSV` for the data quality report, and `saveSceneVideoWithGaze` for rendering the scene video with overlaid gaze point.
+Using these functions together allows batch parsing and exporting of Glasses 2 and Glasses 3 recordings.

 # Viewer interface
 *mouse*: